Frequently Asked Questions

 You will need to think about obtaining a cash float or card reader, as we do not supply these.

 The signs all have individual QR codes.
-These link to the Venue Page, where you will find your Artist Entries.
-A separate Artist Listing will also be available on the website.
-Both include your online details, if you provided them.
+These link to the venue page, where you will find the artist entries.
+A separate artist listing will also be available on the website.
+Both include your online details, if you have provided them.

 Personal interactions with visitors can be invaluable.

-► Remember some visitors may be shy and/or don’t like to chit-chat, so those little extras are handy.
+• Remember some visitors may be shy or don’t like to chit-chat, so those little extras are handy.

 Although you may engage with a lot of people, some may have an interest in you and want to buy something at a later date.

-The Trail finishes at 5 pm (4 pm if you are at either the Abbey or Museum sites) on Sunday, 20 July 2025.
+The Art Trail finishes at 5 pm (4.30 pm if you are at either the Abbey or Museum sites) on Sunday, 19 July 2026.

 You will have made arrangements with your venue in advance about packing up your exhibit.